Loading...

 Requirements

-At least 2 years and 3,000 hours verifiable dental hygiene experience; live 3-hour course in identification/prevention of medical emergencies
+At least two years and 3,000 hours of practice experience; live three-hour board-approved course in identification and prevention of potential medical emergencies

 Supervision